Hokota Station: Outline

 This station was a ground station.
 And, decorated a triangle of objet d'art on the roof.
-There were a stand-up soba noodle shop and a sold fish-shaped pancale filled with sweet bean paste shop that were operated by Kashima Railway.
+There were a stand-up soba noodle shop and a sold fish-shaped pancake filled with sweet bean paste shop that were operated by Kashima Railway.

 As the station was selected「関東の駅100選」, there was a plan of keeping the station building, but the station building was demolished since the station building was a rather decrepit old facility.
 Volunteers have established "鉾田駅保存会" since 1 February 2008 and they tenanted the former site of the station and have purchased two vehicles of Kashima Railway from Kanto Railway.
 So, they operated and showed the vehicles once a month.
 But, they expired with Kanto Railway, so they moved the vehicles from this station to Hotpark Hokota（a facility for bathing） in 2009.
 And, they have donated the vehicles to Hokota, Ibaraki, but the vehicles have been maintained.

-A shop for sold fish-shaped pancale filled with sweet bean paste had been moved to the bus terminal.
+A shop for sold fish-shaped pancake filled with sweet bean paste had been moved to the bus terminal.
 But, in 2011, the platform has been damaged due to Great East Japan Earthquake and the platform wasn't repaired, and the shop was closed and removed on August in the year.